sejdm/idc204source/index.markdown

 Exercises are not to be submitted.
 They are for your own practice, especially to prepare for the quizzes and examinations.

-<span style="color:red">**IMPORTANT**</span> There will be another zoom session from 4pm to 5pm today, Monday, 30th of March, 2020.
-We will have such sessions during our usual lecture hours.
+<span style="color:red">**IMPORTANT**</span> There will be zoom sessions during our usual lecture hours every week.

+[Updated: Zoom link for Wednesday, 1st April](https://us04web.zoom.us/j/951802369?pwd=cUxhdzZ5L1FqTDZVTC8yMi95SXJpQT09) This is the link after the interruption.

 A link will be posted here a few minutes before the session begins.